 It is important that they can follow through, take direction and act on instruction without confusion or distractions.

 Our client’s, UK Debt Help Team’s landing page template applies all the landing page best practices.
-The tool’s many savvy features include well-executed typography along with a consistent and short copy.
+The tool’s many savvy features include well-executed typography along with a consistent and short landing page copy.

 Images and audiovisual content combined with targeted copy are crucial aspects of user-friendly content.
 Together, they work to provide information, engage, direct, request action, and, most importantly, capture the visitor’s attention until the conversion is complete.